wwt/docker-foundations/docker-commands/3_part-iii-create-docker-image.md

-Display a list of your Docker Images to confirm removal of your Image
+Display a list of your Docker Images to confirm removal of your Image:

 ```bash
 docker image ls